9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 `BoomFilter.Internal` module.
 It exists purely to let us control the visibility of names.
-We will import `BoomFilter.Internal` into both the mutable and immutable modules, but we will re-export from each module only the type that is relevant to that module\'s API.
+We will import `BoomFilter.Internal` into both the mutable and immutable modules, but we will re-export from each module only the type that is relevant to that module's API.

 ### Unboxing, lifting, and bottom